msrparadesi/robocat_ws/ctrl_pkg/README.md

 ### Prerequisites

-The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the Follow the Leader(FTL) sample project.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the RoboCat sample project.
+More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.

 The ctrl_pkg specifically depends on the following ROS2 packages as build and execute dependencies:

-1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support Follow the Leader(FTL) sample project.
+1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support RoboCat sample project.
 2. *camera_pkg* - The DeepRacer Camera ROS package creates the *camera_node* which is part of the core AWS DeepRacer application.
 3. *servo_pkg* - The DeepRacer Servo ROS package creates the *servo_node* which is part of the core AWS DeepRacer application.
 4. *inference_pkg* - The DeepRacer Inference ROS package creates the *inference_node* which is part of the core AWS DeepRacer application.